 All term charges for undergraduate students (tuition, housing, dining, health insurance, etc.) are due the month prior to the start of the quarter, unless otherwise specified.
 All other charges are billed and due monthly.
 Student’s monthly university bills are generated on or around the 20th of each month and due on the 15th of the following month.
 Their first University bill will be available on August 20 and payment for charges on this bill will be due by September 15.
 Detailed information is available on the Student Financial Services website, including how students can set up parents/guardians as Authorized Payers and Due Dates.
 Authorized Payers will be able to view and pay the bill.

-The Installment Payment Plan (IPP) is a budgeting resource that offers undergraduate students the option to spread payments of large university fees (estimated by tuition, room and board) over three monthly installments per term (term fees remain due by the 15th of the month prior to the start of term).
-The deadline to sign up in Axess for the IPP for Autumn Quarter is July 15 when the first payment is due.
-The university charges no finance, interest or enrollment fees for the IPP.
+The Prepayment Installment Plan (PIP) is a budgeting resource that offers undergraduate students the option to spread payments of large university fees (estimated by tuition, room and board) over three monthly installments per term (term fees remain due by the 15th of the month prior to the start of term).
+For 2020-21: the deadline to sign up in Axess for the IPP for Autumn Quarter has been extended to August 1 when the first payment is due.
+The university charges no finance, interest or enrollment fees for the PIP.

 Your student will only be charged for Room and Board for the quarters they live on campus.
 They will not be charged for Room and Board for the quarter they are enrolled remotely.